 Unexpected ACM Finds

-References: R Record keeping requirement | E An engineering/certification requirement | P A permit to work requirement | S A safe work method statement (SWMS) / written plan
+References: R Record keeping requirement | E An engineering/certification requirement | P A permit to work requirement | A safe work method statement (SWMS) / written plan

-Note: This section is to be read in conjunction with Asbestos Containing Materials in Buildings and Asbestos Containing Materials (ACM) - General
+Note: This section is to be read in conjunction with Asbestos Containing Materials in BuildingsAsbestos Containing Materials (ACM) - General and Asbestos Containing Materials in Soils (Below Ground)

-• Work to cease in immediate area
+• Work to cease in immediate area.

-• Employee to notify MPX Supervisor
+• Worker to notify MPX Supervisor

 • Area must be barricaded and signposted (refer to above section)

-• A photograph of the suspected ACM and a sample must be taken
+• A photograph of the suspected ACM and a sample must be taken.

 • Where required contact a Competent Person to confirm the suspected ACM

-• R Information must be recorded on ‘Hazardous Materials and Unexpected Finds Register’ and
+• R Information must be recorded

-• If the sample is confirmed as being ACM after testing, or if MPX believes after a visual inspection that the unexpected find is ACM, then handling, removal and disposal requirements are described below.
+• If the sample is confirmed as being ACM after confirmatory laboratory testing, or if MPX believes after a visual inspection that the unexpected find is ACM, then handling, removal and disposal requirements are described below.

 Managing ACM- Non-Friable less than 10m2

-NSW - Follow the procedure for Managing Friable ACM and Non-Friable ACM (greater than 10 m2 )
+NSW - Follow the procedure for Managing Friable ACM and Non-Friable ACM (greater than 10 m2)

 • ACM removal should only be permitted if authorised by the MPX Site Manager

-• Other work must cease in the immediate area where ACM or suspected ACM is located
+• Other work must cease in the immediate area where ACM or suspected ACM is located.

-• Area must be barricaded and signposted
+• Area must be barricaded and signposted.

 • Where required contact a Competent Person to confirm the suspected ACM